radiantlogic-v8/documentation-new/home-pages/index.md

 <section>

   > [Release Notes](maintenance/release-notes/release-notes)
-  > Release notes contain important information about new features, improvements and bug fixes for RadiantOne Identity Data Management.
+  > Release notes contain important information about new features, improvements and bug fixes.

   > [Security Vulnerability Report](maintenance/vulnerability-report)
   > Learn about security vulnerabilities that have been addressed in each patch release.